 In the 1960s, old cars piled up in junkyards and created unsightly mountains of trash, but over the last half century we have learned how to recycle and reuse almost every part of a vehicle.
 Today, junk cars are completely taken apart and the materials are used to create everything from batteries and remotes to brand new cars.
 But you may be wondering how is car is taken apart and recycled?
 What parts are kept together, repaired, and reused versus melted down to create something else?
+Do different states do it differently — New York laws may be different than Wyoming laws.
 This guide will take you through the four parts of recycling a vehicle and where everything goes.

 What is the vehicle recycling process?

 Recycling a vehicle requires four steps: depollution, dismantling, destruction, and resource recovery.
 Each one is important in extracting all possible value from the car and giving it a new life.
 We’ll cover each step below.

 The first step of automotive recycling is called depollution and is where all fluids are removed.
 This includes gasoline, oil, coolant, brake fluid, etc. Once removed, these fluids can be reprocessed, recycled, or disposed of in an environmentally safe way.
 If left in a rusting vehicle, these fluids could leech into the ground and be damaging to the environment.

 The next step of recycling a car is removing all parts of the vehicle that can be reused.
 This is everything from the engine and stereo system to seats and axles.
 These parts are worth much more intact than as scrap, as they can be resold to buyers online or to people who need parts to repair their vehicle.
 Some junkyards will even allow buyers to come and dismantle cars themselves and keep the parts.
 This saves the junkyard labor and lets buyers get parts cheap.